f-alemauro/f-alemauro/README.md

 📫 How to reach me? **[Email me](mailto:f.alemauro@gmail.com)**!
 Or send me a message me on **[Linkedin](https://www.linkedin.com/in/alemauro/)**

-🔭 I work at **BS4sa** in Chiasso (CH) as R&D engineer on AI/ML for Intelligent People Counter and Smart cities.
+🔭 I work at **Medacta** in Balerna(CH) as R&D CS engineer.
+Working on software for surgery&implants, playing with Kuka LBR cobot.

 🎓 I have a **Ph.D. in robotics** from Politecnico di Milano.
-I love autonomous robots !
+I love autonomous robots!

 🎓 I have a **Master Degree** in Computer Science.
 Guess what?
 Specialization in robotics, AI and ML :grin: